open-mmlab/mmcv/docs/cnn.md

 ### Weight initialization

-> code is available at [mmcv/cnn/utils/weight_init.py](../mmcv/cnn/utils/weight_init.py)
+> Implementation details are available at [mmcv/cnn/utils/weight_init.py](../mmcv/cnn/utils/weight_init.py)

-During training, a proper initialization strategy is beneficial to speed the training or obtain a higher performance.
+During training, a proper initialization strategy is beneficial to speed up the training or obtain a higher performance.
 In MMCV, we provide some commonly used methods for initializing modules like `nn.Conv2d`.
-Of course, we also provide a high-level APIs for initializing model containing one or more modules.
+Of course, we also provide high-level APIs for initializing models containing one or more modules.

-#### **Initialization of module**
+#### **Initialization functions**

-Initializaing modules, such as `nn.Conv2d`, `nn.Linear` and so on.
+Initialize a `nn.Module` such as `nn.Conv2d`, `nn.Linear` in a functional way.

 We provide the following initialization methods.